 Recommended Distortion/Overdrive Pedal

 Distortion and overdrive are very personal effects for guitarists.
 Every guitarist will want something different.
-Having control over the type of distortion or overdrive you use is important as a beginner.
-As you develop as a guitarist, your preferences for distortion or overdrive will change.
-If you play a wide range of music styles you may also need to quickly jump between completely different drive sounds.
+As you develop as a guitarist, your preferences for distortion or overdrive will likely change.

 Recommended Modulation Pedal